CharlotteAndJoe2015/charlotteandjoe2015.github.io/cambridge.md

 The [Fitzwilliam Museum](http://www.fitzmuseum.cam.ac.uk/) is free to enter and houses a 'world-class collection of art and antiques spanning centuries'.

-[Kettle's Yard](http://www.kettlesyard.co.uk/) is a free admission art gallary with 20th century, contemporary and modern art exhibitions (we're not sure if those are three different genres!)
+[Kettle's Yard](http://www.kettlesyard.co.uk/) is a free admission art gallery with 20th century, contemporary and modern art exhibitions (we're not sure if those are three different genres!).

 ###Cycling

 <img src="images/Cycling.png" align="left">
 Cambridge is *very* flat, so easy going on a bike.
 It's also very safe and great fun to pootle around the city and explore.
-If you fancy more of a challenge, there's a guided bus way and cycle path that runs all the way to St Ives.
+If you fancy more of a challenge, there's a guided bus way and cycle path that runs all the way to St Ives (Cambridgeshire, not Cornwall!).
 You could also ride to the [Science Park](https://www.google.co.uk/maps/place/Cambridge+Science+Park/@52.2321914,0.1468919,15z/data=!4m2!3m1!1s0x0000000000000000:0xf354e69dd347f41a) and check out all the companies based in 'Silicon Fen'.

 You can hire bikes from [City Cycle Hire](http://www.citycyclehire.com/), [Station Cycles](http://stationcycles.co.uk/) and [Cambridge Bike Tours](http://www.cambridgebiketours.co.uk/).
 Sorry no 'Boris (Ken!) bikes'.
 I suggest you bring your own bike, and bring a lock!

 ###Botanic Gardens
 Apparently these are very nice.
+(Charlotte did visit once on a year 7 school trip!)
 Click [here](http://www.botanic.cam.ac.uk/Botanic/Home.aspx) to find out more.

 ###American Cemetery and Memorial